TRANSLATION ASSISTANCE PROGRAMS

-Furthermore, the French Voices Committee will now choose for each year a Grand Prize Winner.
-The winner will receive $10,000 in total ($6,000 to cover the preface and the publishing costs and a $4,000 non-negotiable bonus to be allocated to the translator; and respectively $7,000 and $3,000 in case of a comic book or picture book).
-The French author of the translated book will also be awarded the opportunity to do a book tour in the US.
+Furthermore, the French Voices Committee will now choose for each year two Grand Prize Winners, one in fiction, one in nonfiction.
+The winners will receive $10,000 in total ($6,000 to cover the preface and the publishing costs and a $4,000 non-negotiable bonus to be allocated to the translator; and respectively $7,000 and $3,000 in case of a comic book or picture book).
+The French author of the translated book may also be awarded the opportunity to do a book tour in the US.

 The Hemingway Grant allows publishers to receive financial help for the translation and publication of a French work into English.
 Grant beneficiaries are selected by the Book Department of the French Embassy in the United States.
 Grants awarded for each work range from $500 to $3,000.